andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 but going back I had to crush the grassroots campaign of a grin starting to organize on my face.

-My first two passes contain pretty subtle choreography that I was able to get the hang of relatively quickly.
-On my third pass I'm supposed to do a single skip on each of the first two laps then three skips each on the next two.
+My first two passes contain pretty subtle choreography that help get us in a groove.
+My third pass calls for a single skip on each of the first two laps then three skips each on the next two.
 First lap I nail it.
 The best skip you've ever laid eyes on.
 No notes.
 The second lap, however, I get a little overexuberant and hit the three skips one lap too early.
 I try to play it off as